||Katarzyna (short version: Kasia) Budzynska

 I am an associate professor (senior lecturer) in the Institute of Philosophy and Sociology of the Polish Academy of Sciences (Poland), and a lecturer & Dundee fellow in the School of Computing at the University of Dundee (UK).
 I am a member of the Centre for Argument Technology (ARG-tech).

 I have authored and co-authored 2 books and 70 peer-reviewed papers including 16 papers in international journals such as Synthese, Argumentation and Association for Computing Machinery's Transactions on Internet Technology (TOIT).
 My projects have attracted 3.5m PLN (£680k; €780k) grant funding from the Polish Ministry of Science and

-Higher Education, the Swiss Programme Sciex and the British programmes of Innovate UK and EPSRC-DTG.
+Higher Education, the Swiss Programme Sciex, the British programmes of Innovate UK and EPSRC-DTG, and German VW Foundation (VolkswagenStiftung).
 I have a master degree in economics

 (1998) from the Warsaw School of Economics (Dept. of Mathematical

 Economics), a PhD in logic (2002) from the Cardinal Stefan Wyszynski University in Warsaw (Dept. of Logic) and a habilitation in philosophy (2013) from the Polish National Academy of Sciences.

 My research interests concentrate on the formal analysis of communicative processes of argumentation, dialogue and persuasion.
 The interdisciplinary approach links together the elements of logic, philosophy of language, rhetoric, linguistics, cognitive science, social psychology, artificial intelligence and computer science.